Adomas-Alimas/OpenGl-SlimeSim/README.md

 - [shaders](shaders) folder with all of it's contents.
 - [glfw3.dll](glfw3.dll) file.

 All of these files should be in the same directory as the executable.
-To run simply run the ```main.exe``` or differently named executable and follow the instructions in console.

-**Presets and their use:**
+## Presets and their use

-Preset files are simple ```.json``` files, which can be found in [presets](presets) folder.
+Preset files are simple `.json` files, which can be found in the [presets](presets) folder.
 They store variable settings, that are used for simulation execution.
-When you successfully run the executable it will ask for which preset you want to use.
+When running the program the only required argument is preset file name.
 I recommend using the defaults for the first few runs, then, I encourage you to try changing some values and seeing what changes.

 **Settings:**